My life with computers started like this:

 After getting the Commodore 64, I found my passion in adventure games: Zork and Hitchhiker Guide to the Galaxy

-But the pleasure of finally getting the Commodore lived short and was replaced with a newfound passion of using computers with either a CP/M operating system, an MS-DOS 2-11 operating system, a Microsoft Windows 3.0, and the Macintosh Mac in the period between 1990 and 1992.
+But the pleasure of finally getting the Commodore lived short and was replaced with a newfound passion for using computers with either a CP/M operating system, an MS-DOS 2-11 operating system, a Microsoft Windows 3.0, and the Macintosh Mac in the period between 1990 and 1992.
 That would be the topic of a later story.